 - If any director enters into a contract in their own name and not “for and on behalf of”;

 - If a director misleads a supplier as to whom the true customer is to be;

 - Issues a cheque, upon which the company name is not clearly stated, and which the bank refuses to honour;

 - If found guilty of fraudulent or wrongful trading, the court may instruct a director or shadow director to contribute to the assets;

 - A person who has been disqualified from acting as a director under the Directors Disqualification Act 1986, or another person who knowingly acts under instruction from that person.

-Whilst the company is not prohibited from distributing its profits (should it make any) by the Companies Act (or any other law), or it chooses to retain them for use elsewhere, it is commonplace for restrictions to be put on profit distribution in the company’s Articles.
+Whilst the company is not prohibited from profit distribution (should it make any) by the Companies Act (or any other law), or it chooses to keep them for use elsewhere, it is commonplace for restrictions to be put on profit distribution in the company’s Articles.
 These will not only apply to any profits while the company is running but also to the distribution of assets (after paying creditors) should the company be wound up.
 Sometimes the restrictions are also reinforced by the prevention of payment of salaries or fees to the directors but not all the time.